-How to store dough in fridge: If storing in the fridge, leave the lid ajar or towel covering the bowl so gasses can escape.
+How to store dough in fridge: If storing in the fridge, leave the lid ajar or use loose plastic wrap covering the bowl so gasses can escape.
 Storing it in the fridge makes the sticky dough a bit easier to handle, and it also enhances the flavor, so I recommend refrigerating it for at least 12 hours.
 It can stay in the fridge for up to 7 days!
 After two days, you can seal the lid to the container or cover the bowl tightly with plastic wrap.
 The taste of the bread will get funkier the longer it stays in your fridge.
 By the 7th day, it will taste more like sourdough.

 Since cold dough is easier to handle, you can place the dough in the fridge for 30 minutes or so after the two hour rise time, just before baking, so it's easier to scrape out and form.